 This is a bit obvious but in the case of shooting a large operating vehicle, things can always go awry if you’re too focused on the camera and your shot.
 Always be aware of your surroundings and remember that if the car you’re shooting was able to get there, it’s likely there others will be able to as well!
 It’s not just yours you have to look out for.

-If you're having some troubles finding a good place to find subjects for photos, check out a car meet near you.
-Here's a Guide to Finding Car Meets.
+If you're having some troubles finding a good place to find subjects for photos, check out the car meets near you.
+Here's a Guide to Finding Car Meets if you're not quite sure what you're looking for!